cdisc-org/DataExchange-ODM-LinkML/docs/Leaf.md

       in the same folder as the ODM file, a relative file path should be included.
-      Business Rule: For regulatory submissions to the FDA, the locations specified have to conform to locations allowed in the eCTD, in the Technical Conformance Guide for the relevant regulatory authority and the study data specifications. '
+      Business Rule: For regulatory submissions to the FDA, the locations specified have to conform to locations allowed in the eCTD, in the Technical Conformance Guide for the relevant regulatory authority and the study data specifications.'
     comments:
     - 'Required